JulietteVanTrigt/510_Seminar_EUR_Group2/README.md

 ### Research Question 1
 In this file, the code is provided for the first research question: "Does the SARIMA model achieve superior performance to a fixed effects model in modelling dengue incidence from mosquito density?".
 This analysis is done on month-region level.
 As this question is answered with quantiles for mosquito density, these are first made in the code.

 Then, the results for the SARIMA model are given from Table 3 in the paper.
-For this, the best fitting hyperparameters for the SARIMA are first calculated by
+To get the optimal values we try different hyperparameter settings, implement the SARIMA model per region, and summarize the AIC and BIC over each region.
+Then, using these hyperparameters, the SARIMA model is implemented aggregated over regions.

 Last, the code for the results for the fixed effects, as stated in Table 4 in the paper, is given.
+The fixed effects model is done for three specification, as is stated in the paper.
+These three specifications can be compared using R^2, AIC, BIC, and OOS R^2 and OOS MAE using k-fold Cross Validation.

 ### Research Question 2